safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

   ```

 We can specify the `nonce` of our Safe transaction as long as it is not lower than the current Safe nonce.
-If multiple transactions are created but not executed they will share the same `nonce` if no `nonce` is specified, making valid the first transaction that gets executed and invalidating all the rest.
+If multiple transactions are created but not executed they will share the same `nonce` if no `nonce` is specified, validating the first executed transaction and invalidating all the rest.
 We can prevent this by calling the method `getNextNonce` from the Safe Service Client instance.
-This method will take into account all the transactions that are queued and pending to be executed and calculate the next nonce, making it different for all the transactions.
+This method takes all queued/pending transactions into account when calculating the next nonce, creating a unique one for all different transactions.

 ```js
 const nonce = await safeService.getNextNonce(safeAddress)